Second-order models and traffic data from mobile sensors: Model calibration

-\section{Model Calibration}
+\section{Model calibration}

-Before we implement the computational procedures proposed in the previous section, it remains to estimate the values for $A$, $B$ and $\rho_{jam}$ appearing in \eqref{ptmv} and subsequent calculations.
-We will make such estimation dependent on the dataset to be utilized for our numerical experiment.
+Before we implement the computational procedures proposed in Section \ref{secTrafficModel}, we need to estimate the values for $A$, $B$ and $\rho_{jam}$ appearing in \eqref{ptmv}, and subsequent calculations.
+We use the available dataset to calibrate these modeling parameters.